-The value of commodities held in inventory relate to the figures reported earlier in the questionnaire related to crop production, the amount (of crops) used on farm, or the quantity (of livestock) sold, and to the sales data reported Section D. If the commodity was produced in 2005 (or like livestock was bought in 2005) but not sold or already used on farm, it should be in ending inventory and its value would be recorded here.
+The value of commodities held in inventory relate to the figures reported earlier in the questionnaire related to crop production, the amount (of crops) used on farm, or the quantity (of livestock) sold, and to the sales data reported Section D. If the commodity was produced in 2006 (or like livestock was bought in 2006 - see reporting of livestock purchases in Section F) but not sold or already used on farm, it should be in ending inventory and its value would be recorded here.

 In most cases, the value of commodities or production inputs on hand at the beginning of the year should not equal their value at the end of the year.
-After finding out the value at the end of 2005 and you ask about the value at the beginning of 2005, do not say, "Was it (about) the same?" or "It was the about the same, was it not?"
+After finding out the value at the end of 2006 and you ask about the value at the beginning of 2006, do not say, "Was it (about) the same?" or "It was the about the same, was it not?"
+Instead, probe for changes in quantities on hand, for prices for which commodities could have been sold, or for prices that would have been paid for inputs bought for farm use.

-Item 4a - Value of CROPS Owned
+Item 5a - Value of CROPS Owned

 Record the operator's best estimate of both the beginning-of-year and endof-year market value of all crops stored on or off the operation.
 Be sure to consider the quantity on hand and market prices on the date in question.
-Include Government program and non-program crops.
+Include all types of crops including those for which there are Government program as well as non-program crops.